How to Choose a Hearing Aid

 Give it time

-Getting and adjusting to a new hearing aid is a process that requires time and fittings by an audiologist who will customize the sound for you.
+Getting and adjusting to a new hearing aid is a process that requires time and fittings by a specialist who will customize the sound for you.
 “A new hearing-aid user will typically not like them for the first week, because their brain is not used to all the low-level sounds,” Palmer says.
 “They may feel overwhelmed by sound, like things are too loud and noisy.
 Consistent, full-time use allows the brain to adapt, and over the first few weeks the annoying sounds will fade into the background as the brain realizes they are not interesting.”

 Try a different model, if necessary

 If you spend a month or so with hearing aids and still don’t like them, you’re not out of luck.
 Every state in the U.S. has a law that allows at least 30 days for you to test drive new hearing aids, Rout says.
-You’ll receive a full refund, with the exception of a small fee for the audiologist’s time, which is also mandated by the state you live in.
+You’ll receive a full refund, with the exception of a small fee for your provider's time, which is also mandated by the state you live in.